Jexactyl-Brasil/Docs/docs/jexactyl/2 - Servidor Web/direct-admin.md

 !> This is not recommended for production usage, whatsoever, it is possible to do if you have access to the DirectAdmin directory via SSH.
 It also requires some basic understanding of Linux commands.

+:::info
-?> Do note, it'll reset the file once you add something, such as a subdomain, etc.
+Do note, it'll reset the file once you add something, such as a subdomain, etc.
+:::info

 ### Getting everything ready